Chinglim/CE5/README.md

 This is correctly verified by the posted task2 image waveform which show the decimal value 44 in register 16, decimal value -37 in register 17 and decimal value 7, which is the result of 44-37, in register 18.

+Therefore, i will conclude that the program is working.